leanprover-community/mathlib3/docs/contribute/doc.md

 the `inherit_description_from` field.

-If you prefer a tactic to have a doc string that is different than the doc entry, you can either write the doc entry as a doc string for the `add_tactic_doc` invocation, or in the doc string for the tactic itself, betweeen the `/--` `-/` markers write the desired doc string first, then `---` surrounded by new lines, and then the doc entry.
+If you prefer a tactic to have a doc string that is different than the doc entry, you should write the doc entry as a doc string for the `add_tactic_doc` invocation.

 Note that providing a badly formed `tactic_doc_entry` to the command can result in strange error messages.